For schools & services

 Supporting Engagement, Confidence & Creative Learning Through Modern Music Education

-I provide schools and colleges with practical, inclusive and relational DJing, music production and music-mentoring programmes that support engagement, behaviour, self-esteem and wellbeing.
+I deliver structured DJing, music production and mentoring programmes for schools and colleges, designed to support engagement, behaviour, confidence and wellbeing.

 What I Offer Schools